loksland/jnr/README.md

 This option defines how whitespace will be handled by rendering.

 - `'all'` or `true` Aggressively remove whitespace from all rendered strings using the option property `stripWhitespace`.
 This will apply the string filter `stripWhitespace` after rendering and applying any global filters.
-- `'tags'` Remove whitespace created by template tag declarations only.
+- `'tags'` Remove whitespace created by template tag declarations, will also collapse tabs contained within `set`,`if`,`else` clauses.
 - `'none'` or `false` No changes to whitespace will be made.

 ```node